About Nuclear Fusion

 • The deuterium (2H) is extracted from seawater.

 • Tritium (3H) is not found on Earth or in the lower layers of the atmosphere.
 It is produced in minute quantities by fission inside conventional nuclear reactors.
 It can also be generated by irradiating lithium, an element that is found in abundance on Earth.
 Unlike deuterium, tritium has a short half-life of just 12 years.
-Half-life is the time it takes for the radioactivity of an isotope to fall to half its original value.
+Half-life is the time it takes for the of an isotope to fall to half its original value.

 It takes magnetic field 50000 times greater than the Earth’s field to confine plasma